python/cpython/Doc/library/asyncio-task.rst

    allowing context variables from the event loop thread to be accessed in the separate thread.

-   Return an :class:`asyncio.Future` which represents the eventual result of *func*.
+   Return a coroutine that can be awaited to get the eventual result of *func*.

    This coroutine function is primarily intended to be used for executing IO-bound functions/methods that would otherwise block the event loop if